 It's important to remember that stress is a natural reaction.
-We all need some stress, because it helps motivate us to be more productive and to go through the sometimes difficult process of resolving tough situations.
+We all need some stress because it helps motivate us to be more productive and to go through the process of resolving tough situations.
 However, stress definitely has a down side.
-It can become overwhelming and can lead to emotional problems such as depression and anxiety, irritability and impaired concentration.
-It can also contribute to physical problems such as headaches, upset stomach, fatigue and insomnia.
-An overstressed person's powerful desire to decrease stress can also lead to drug and alcohol abuse.
+It can become overwhelming and can lead to emotional problems such as depression and anxiety, irritability, and impaired concentration.
+It can also contribute to physical problems such as headaches, upset stomach, fatigue, and insomnia.
+An over-stressed person's powerful desire to decrease stress can also lead to drug and alcohol abuse.

 Try some of the following strategies:

 - Become aware of what your stressors are, as well as what your emotional and physical responses are to these stressors.